Letting go of diet culture

 - Moving your body with intention and ease

-- Having a positive relationship with your body and food.
+- Having a positive relationship with your body

 - Developing a kinder relationship with your inner critic